haru02w/haru02w.github.io/content/post/distro-diving-my-journey-to-conquer-linux.md

 # Gentoo

-[Gentoo](https://www.gentoo.org/) is a distro were you is given a "base" system and everything else is compiled from source, that means, the "portage" package manager downloads the source of the software made in [Programming Languages](https://en.wikipedia.org/wiki/Programming_language) and use [Compilers](https://en.wikipedia.org/wiki/Compiler) to translate code to an [Executable](https://en.wikipedia.org/wiki/Executable) format, that means, a language the computer can understand.
+[Gentoo](https://www.gentoo.org/) is a distro were you are given a "base" system and everything else is compiled from source, that means, the "portage" package manager downloads the source of the software made in [Programming Languages](https://en.wikipedia.org/wiki/Programming_language) and use [Compilers](https://en.wikipedia.org/wiki/Compiler) to translate code to an [Executable](https://en.wikipedia.org/wiki/Executable) format, that means, a language the computer can understand.
 We can also specify what optimizations the compilers can perform based on what hardware you will be running the program on, optimizing the maximum you could without changing the source code of them.

 I used Gentoo a little more than 2 months.
 The performance was a real thing!
 I've learnt a lot about dynamic libraries, compile flags, CPU extensions, kernel modules, patches, etc.
-I highly recommend everyone that wants to be a software developer/engineer to also try it, as it forces you to learn a lot how system's programs are built.
+I highly recommend everyone that wants to be a software developer/engineer to also try it, as it forces you to learn a how system's programs are built.

 Eventually, I find myself spending too much time tweaking compile flags and updating the system than I wanted to.
 So it's time to go back to something a little more "human".